 Towards the end of the article, John Nolte gives a terse summary of how quickly religious rights and free speech have been eroded and slashed with the onset of the same-sex marriage movement.
 Consider their arguments through the years:

 1995: We don’t want marriage, just civil unions.

 2005: Our marriage won’t affect your rights.

 2015: Your opinion against same sex marriage is illegal.

-The same-sex marriage agenda may believe they have scored an insurmountable victory, but Americans don’t take being tread on lightly.
+The same-sex marriage agenda may believe they have scored a victory, but Americans don’t take being tread on lightly.
 We expect these types of attacks against American principles will awaken the silent majority to demand action protecting their rights.